ricsanfre/pi-cluster/docs/_docs/kafka.md

 {{site.data.alerts.note}}

 Even when helm chart source code is available in the repository, this helm chart is not hosted in any official helm repository.
-I have decided to selfhost this helm chart within my own repository `https://ricsanfre.github.io/helm-charts/`
+I have decided to selfhost this helm chart within my own repository [ricsanfre/helm-charts/kafdrop](https://github.com/ricsanfre/helm-charts/tree/master/charts/kafdrop) that is available in my own helm repository `https://ricsanfre.github.io/helm-charts/`

 {{site.data.alerts.end}}